karthik/csvconf2023/README.md

 ## Questions

-Questions or comments welcome at karthik dot ram at gmail.
+Questions or comments are welcome at karthik dot ram at gmail.